Titus Awakes: Versions

 In the 1970s Peake's widow, Maeve Gilmore, wrote a modified version of Titus Awakes to which she gave the title Search Without End.
 It runs to 65,000 words, in the typescript that she asked G.P.
 Winnington to comment on.
-Watney edited Peake's early fragments as an appendix to Titus Alone (Peake 1992).
+Watney edited Peake's early fragments as an appendix to Titus Alone.

 In 1992 Overlook Press, the American publishers of the Gormenghast series, printed at the end of Titus Alone the few coherent portions of Mervyn Peake's Titus Awakes, with a brief introduction by John Watney.
 They consist of three pages from which it is clear that although Titus has left the castle, Gormenghast remains active in his memory and important in the story.
 Although Peake wrote further passages, editors were unable to decipher them.

 Critical reception

 This unfinished work is not well-known even among readers of Peake's other works, having been published only by Overlook Press (albeit in both single volume and omnibus editions).

-(Mills 2005) comments on the irony of the narrator's comment that "Titus would never again see Gormenghast Castle", since "even in the first proposed chapter, Titus returns in a dream to Gormenghast and the fight between Swelter and Flay".
+Alice Mills comments on the irony of the narrator's comment that "Titus would never again see Gormenghast Castle", since "even in the first proposed chapter, Titus returns in a dream to Gormenghast and the fight between Swelter and Flay".
 Although it is not entirely clear that the textual repetition is an error, the repetition in the pre-adventure led reviewer Chris Sandow to comment "[t]he fragments are clearly no more than early drafts".

-(Winnington 2011)'s ventures the opinion that Gilmore's manuscript Search Without End that he had been given earlier had been redacted from its original to remove dependence on back-references to the Gormenghast trilogy.
+G. Peter Winnington ventures the opinion that Gilmore's manuscript Search Without End that he had been given earlier had been redacted from its original to remove dependence on back-references to the Gormenghast trilogy.